The Final Four

 As mentioned before, the Final Four games are played in April, but they are still full of the March Madness syndrome.
 Typically, the men's semifinal games are played on the first Saturday in April, and the women's are played on the first Sunday.
 The winners of those games move on to face each other in their respective championship games, which are played on the subsequent Monday.

 In 2018, the NCAA announced that it had made $1 billion in revenue for the first time in history [source: Daniels].
 Most of this came from TV contracts.
 The profits go to the participating schools or to the conferences via a formula that gives shares based on team performance, scholarships given out and other factors.
 The NCAA requests that conferences divide money equally among their member schools.
 Only about a third of the schools make money off or break even with their basketball programs, so any conference money received helps to cover team expenses.
 Smaller conferences are more likely to keep a bigger portion of NCAA money to cover their own expenses.

-For more information on March Madness, college basketball and related topics, check out the links on the next page.
+For more information on March Madness, college basketball and related topics, check out the links below.